jaksik/hot-tub/src/pages/blog-states/alaska-national-parks/index.md

 ### 2. Denali National Park
 ![Denali National Park](./denali.jpg)
-Home to Mount Denali, the highest mountain in North America with a summit elevation of 20,146, this park is every mountaineers paradise.
+Home to Mount Denali, the highest mountain in North America with a summit elevation of 20,146, this park attracts everyone especially mountaineers.

 ### 3. Kenai Fjords National Park
 ![Kenai Fjords National Park](./kenai-fjords.jpg) Kenai Fjords national park is a dramatic landscape that might be able to give us a glimpse of what it looked like to be alive during the ice age.
-Covered in glaciers and year-round snow pack, it's time to get the snow shoes out.
+Covered with over 40 glaciers and year-round snow pack, it's time to get the snow shoes out.

 ### 4. Katmai National Park
 ![Katmai National Park](./katmai.jpg)